0x15f2d/IPTV/README.md

 # About this project
 This is a self maintained IPTV personal project.

-# What I cover
+# What range of channels I cover
-Vietnamese (Majority), American, European, Chinese and Japanese Channels.
+🇻🇳 🇺🇸 🇪🇺 & 🇯🇵

-# Quick setup links
+# Project status
-HLS based (Actively maintaining): http://gg.gg/gh-iptv-beartv
+HLS: Actively maintaining

-FPT users only (Not maintained): http://gg.gg/gh-iptv-udp-fpt
+FPT UDP: Might soon be maintained.

 # Filing a bug
 You're welcome to file a bug.
 But i'll find out the bug before you can even notice it.